igumnoff/shiva/README.md

 ./shiva --input-format=markdown --output-format=html --input-file=README.md --output-file=README.html
 ```

+## Contributing
+I would love to see contributions from the community.
+If you experience bugs, feel free to open an issue.
+If you would like to implement a new feature or bug fix, please follow the steps:
+1. Contact with me via telegram: @ievkz
+2. Confirm e-mail invitation in repository
+3. Do "git clone"
+4. Create branch with your assigned issue
+5. Create pull request to main branch

 ## Who uses Shiva
 - [Metatron library: Implementation in Rust of a report generation](https://github.com/igumnoff/metatron)